oVirt/ovirt-site/source/feature/nagios-integration.html.md

 **\1**

-*   UI plugins for alert dashboard and trends
+*   UI plugins for alert dashboard and trends.
+The Trends UI plugin is planned for the first phase.
+*   The monitoring plugin [Features/UIPlugins#oVirt_Monitoring_UI_Plugin](Features/UIPlugins#oVirt_Monitoring_UI_Plugin) can also be used to view the Nagios plugin data within oVirt

 ## Dependencies / Related Features

 *   Nagios Core
 *   Nagios Addons - NRPE , NSCA, MK Livestatus, PNP4Nagios etc
-*   Nagios pluggins
+*   Nagios plugins
 *   Ovirt UI Monitoring Plugin

 ## Packaging